joestrusz/Discord-Blockchain-Bot/README.md

 "discord_server_id" : "The Server ID you want the Bot to Join", }
 ```
-> You can go back after the bot is online, and add/fix the rest.
-Such as adding the API keys and Bot title, nickname, and support ticket channel information.

 8. Once that is complete, you can now issue and update the required Node modules with `npm update`.